wang-q/windows/README.md

 ## Get ISO

-Some features of Windows 10 20H1/2004 are needed here
+Some features of Windows 10 20H1/2004 are needed here.

 * Build 19041.84 or later
 * English or Chinese Simplified